Distributed-Compute-Labs/dcp-worker/README.md

 `inetd` will understand that `dcp-evaluator-manager` is a variation on this theme, and can be replaced a similar program should a more suitable one exist to manage load for the environment in question.

-Systems integrators leave the `dcp-worker` program running as much as possible.
+Systems integrators should leave the `dcp-worker` program running as much as possible.
 This process consumes very few resources, but manages the transmission of results to the Scheduler.
 During system shutdown, delivering a single SIGINT to `dcp-worker` will cause it submit all pending results to the Scheduler, return all pending slices, etc.  This graceful shutdown will take less than 30 seconds (usually much less).

 No DCP job or process will be irrepairably damanged by killing any process on a Worker node.
 The worst that can happen is that work with pending results will be routed to another node.